 Adult Education Budget

-As a provider to the West Midlands Combined Authority (WMCA), Skills Training transforming lives by helping people in the region to get qualifications, a job and progress their careers.
+As a provider to the West Midlands Combined Authority (WMCA), South Yorkshire Mayoral Combined Authorities (SYMCA), and Greater London Combine Authorities (GLCA), Skills Training is transforming lives by helping people in these regions to get qualifications, jobs, and progress their careers.

-As part of its regional skills strategy the WMCA has used devolved Adult Education Budget (AEB) commissioning powers to fund these skills programmes for people aged 19 or over to improve the earnings potential of low-paid, low-skilled workers and enable more residents to learn the literacy and numeracy skills they need for successful work and lives.
+As part of their regional skills strategy the WMCA, SYMCA, and GLCA have used devolved Adult Education Budget (AEB) commissioning powers to fund these skills programmes for people aged 19 or over to improve the earnings potential of low-paid, low-skilled workers and enable more residents to learn the literacy and numeracy skills they need for successful work and lives.

 More than 2,000 people have joined the programmes, through two strands of delivery:

-Our strategy supports the delivery of the West Midlands Combined Authority’s regional skills plan and boosting local skills development in their priority areas of:
+Our strategy supports the delivery of the regional skills plans for these Combined Authorities, boosting local skills development in their priority areas of:

 In addition to a strong portfolio of Level 1 and Level 2 courses, we are increasingly adding new Level 3 courses, including:

-As part of our offer in the Lot 1 delivery we have created Sector-Based Work Academy Programmes (SWAPs) which are directly relevant to the jobs which employers in the West Midlands region are recruiting for.
+As part of our offer in the Lot 1 delivery we have created Sector Work Academy Programmes (SWAPs) which are directly linked to jobs which employers in the West Midlands and South Yorkshire region are recruiting for.

-The programmes are helping jobseekers who are claiming Universal Credit, Jobseeker’s Allowance (JSA) or Employment and Support Allowance (ESA) to build confidence, improve their job prospects and enhance their CVs.
+The programmes help jobseekers who are claiming Universal Credit, Jobseeker’s Allowance (JSA) or Employment and Support Allowance (ESA) to build confidence, improve their job prospects and enhance their CVs, as well as giving them direct access to employment opportunities.

-Our Lot 2 provision has focused on helping to boost the skills and prospects of low-skilled learners employed in low-paid jobs and those at risk of redundancy, particularly numeracy and literacy development from Pre-Entry through to Level 2.
+Our Lot 2 provision is focused on helping to boost the skills and prospects of low-skilled learners employed in low-paid jobs and those at risk of redundancy.

 We work with growing numbers of high-profile employers to support the development and career progression of their employees, helping to fill skills gaps and generate a continuous pipeline of trained and committed people.